EndeavourAccuracy/FOSSTube/README.txt

 * Users can change their email addresses, passwords, and usernames.
 * Video playback speed control.
 * Users can browse their comment history and subscriptions.
-* User preferences: show NSFW content, home container width, thumbnail size.
+* User preferences: show NSFW content, home container width, thumbnail size, fewer notifications about certain users.
 * Users can send and receive information requests (email address).
 * Admins can change forum topic titles, and lock forum topics.
 * Customizable 404 Not Found page.